 If you make changes without consent, put the property back to how it was before you leave or your landlord could deduct money from your deposit.

 Get written permission from your landlord if you redecorate during the tenancy.

-If you didn't get permission, put things back the way they were before you move out or your landlord could take money from deposit.
+If you didn't get permission, put things back the way they were before you move out or your landlord could take money from the deposit.

 It’s not reasonable for your landlord to use your deposit simply because they want to redecorate for new tenants.

 You should look after the garden and any outside spaces during your tenancy.

 This includes things like cutting the grass, trimming hedges and making sure gardens don’t become overgrown.